Norfolk County Rifle Range, Inc.

-NCRR is a private club and is not open to the public for general shooting.
-The public however is allowed to participate in the events offered at our club.
-Any event that is on the calendar is open to the public and they are encouraged to attend.
-The club does not loan firearms to participate in events nor does it sell ammunition or supplies for the public to participate in an event unless it is noted for that particular event.
+NCRR is a private club and is not open to the public for general shooting; however, the public is allowed to participate in events on our calendar and we encourage you to attend.
+NCRR does not loan firearms for events, nor does it sell ammunition or supplies.
+Some special events may provide necessary equipment or materials on a limited basis.

 NCRR’s primary goal is to promote safe and responsible use of firearms and provide its members with a safe environment in which to enjoy the various disciplines or types of the shooting sports.

 After meeting certain qualifications members are granted access to the club’s 25 yard indoor firing range suitable for most common pistol cartridges.
-The trap range (use of the trap house) is available for use when a Trap Range Safety Officer is present or can be used without a Trap Range Safety Officer if using portable throwing devices or patterning a shotgun.
+The trap range is available for use when a Trap Range Safety Officer is present or can be used without a Trap Range Safety Officer, if using portable throwing devices or patterning a shotgun.
 There is no qualification for members to use the archery range.

-The public and NCRR members are allowed to participate in the many competitions offered at NCRR.
+The public and NCRR members are encouraged to participate in the many competitions offered.
 NCRR sponsors NRA, USAS, ATA, FITA Archery and IDPA sanctioned shooting tournaments at the club facility in Chesapeake and at other ranges in the area.